Compute Instances

 # Stop instance (free while stopped, data preserved)

-fugoku instances stop web-1
+fugoku servers stop web-1

 # Start instance

-fugoku instances start web-1
+fugoku servers start web-1

 # Reboot instance

-fugoku instances reboot web-1API:
+fugoku servers reboot web-1API:

-curl -X POST https://api.fugoku.com/v1/instances/web-1/stop \
+curl -X POST https://api.fugoku.com/v1/servers/web-1/actions \

--H "Authorization: Bearer $FUGOKU_API_TOKEN"Billing note: Stopped instances only incur storage charges (~$0.10/GB/mo).
+}'Billing note: Stopped instances only incur storage charges (~$0.10/GB/mo).

 Resize Instance